Frequently Asked Questions About Our Parks

 Booking an event in a park

-If you’d like to find out how to book one of our parks or space in the Gardens for an event , Bournemouth Tourism’s events and filming page will give you all the information you need.
+You can book one of our parks or space in the Gardens for an event.
+Visit Bournemouth Tourism’s events and filming page for more information you need.

 Have a look at our Bowls page to find out more about where you can play and what times the sites are open.

-You can walk your dog at almost all of our sites, except where we have grazing animals or the area is used by nesting birds.
+Dog can walk at almost all of our sites.
+Exceptions are where we have grazing animals or the area is used by nesting birds.

-There is a special doggy play patch at Slades Farm that you and your dog might enjoy and all of our parks and nature reserves are ideal for walkies.
+There is a special doggy play patch at Slades Farm that you and your dog might enjoy.
+All of our parks and nature reserves are ideal for walkies.

 - Keep an eye out for the ‘No dogs allowed’ signs to make sure your dog doesn’t go where they’re not supposed to